 In order to start studies in Estonian, students are required to be sufficiently fluent in Estonian.
 Proficiency in Estonian of an applicant must correspond at least to the level of B1, according to the Common European Framework of Reference for Languages.
 Estonian language exam can be taken at Foundation Innove to receive a recognised certificate at B1, B2 or C1 level.
-The required language proficiency is also proved by basic education, secondary education, vocational education or higher education obtained in Estonian; the University of Tartu test of Estonian as the language of instruction taking place in the end of June 2019.
+The required language proficiency is also proved by basic education, secondary education, vocational education or higher education obtained in Estonian or by the University of Tartu's test of Estonian as the language of instruction taking place in the end of June.

 The university will not process incomplete applications, so applicants should make sure all of the required documents reach the University via DreamApply and via regular mail by 1 June.

 All international applicants are required to pay the application fee EUR 50, unless they have completed the previous study level in Estonia.
 An application will only be processed after the fee has been received by the UT.
 Read more about paying the application fee.

 Applicants graduating in summer 2020 and having their diplomas issued later than the application deadline (in July, for example) must send their most recent official Transcript of Records by the application deadline along with the rest of the required documents.
 Admitted candidates are required to post certified copies of their graduation documents as soon as these have been issued (no later than by the end of July).

 All copies of educational documents (degree certificates and diploma supplements/academic transcripts) must be officially certified.
 Certified copies should bear an original signature and seal of the authority certifying that these are true copies of the original.
 The documents can be certified: 1) by an authorized official of the issuing institution; 2) by a notary; 3) with an Apostille attached.
 The University does not accept simple copies of already certified copies.
 Some country-specific requirements also specify the way documents must be certified: important information for non-EU applicants is available here.